How to build a "running survival kit" - Orange Mud, LLC

 Author: Jenn Collins

 Part of the appeal of venturing out into the wilderness is the thrill of the unknown.
 On a good day that might mean seeing an incredible sunrise from the trail or a beautiful sunset over the canyons.
 On a bad day, it might involve getting lost, disoriented, or injured.
 Runners and hikers need to travel light – extra pounds means extra exertion – and finding the fine line between properly prepared and overburdened is key.
+Having a running survival kit can make all the difference in ensuring you're prepared for any scenario.

 Step one: What’s the worst that could happen?

 Before you can be prepared, you need to know what you are preparing for.
 What are you protecting yourself from?
 Consider your worst case scenario.
 Is it an animal attack?
 The cold?
 Darkness?
 Are you injury prone and traversing some rough terrain?
 Are you directionally challenged and exploring a new area?
 What you need will depend on what you are up against.
+A well-thought-out trail running survival kit can help mitigate these challenges.

 Step two: Plan, plan, plan.